 1 Corinthians 15: 54-57.

-Oreb was killed by the Israelites on the rock of Oreb.
-Judges 7:25.
-This rock mountain, in its original word the rock, is often interpreted as God Himself.
-1 Corinthians 10:4, and the rock was Christ.
+Oreb was killed by the Israelites on the rock of Oreb, as mentioned in Judges 7:25.
+The original Hebrew word used for “rock” in this context is often interpreted as referring to God Himself.
+According to 1 Corinthians 10:4, and the rock was Christ, suggesting that this event is symbolic of Christ’s victory over death and sin.

 Again I saw that under the sun the race is not to the swift, nor the battle to the strong, nor bread to the wise, nor riches to the intelligent, nor favor to those with knowledge, but time and chance happen to them all.
 For man does not know his time.
 Like fish that are taken in an evil net, and like birds that are caught in a snare, so the children of man are snared at an evil time, when it suddenly falls upon them.
 Ecclesiates 9:11-12.